drelu/SAGA-Hadoop/README.md

 - Fork
 - Torque

+Requirements:

+	* PBS/Torque cluster
+	* Working directory should be on a shared filesystem

 By default SAGA-Hadoop deploys an Hadoop 2.2.0 YARN cluster.
 The cluster can be customized by adjusting the templates for the Hadoop configuration files in `core-site.xml`, `hdfs-site.xml`, `mapred-site.xml` and `yarn-site.xml` in the `hadoop2/bootstrap_hadoop2.py`.

 # Usage